Babesiosis

 Symptoms of Babesiosis

 Some people with babesiosis, especially healthy people younger than 40, do not have noticeable symptoms.
-Infants have a range of mild to severe illness.
+Newborns may have fever, low numbers of red blood cells (anemia), and low numbers of platelets (thrombocytopenia).

 Symptoms of babesiosis usually start about 1 to 2 weeks after people are bitten.
-People may have fever, headache, muscle and joint aches, and fatigue.
-In healthy people, symptoms usually resolve after a week.
-Breakdown of red blood cells (hemolysis) may cause anemia (called hemolytic anemia) and jaundice (the skin and the whites of the eyes turn yellow) in severe cases.
+People may have fever, headache, muscle and joint aches, chills, and fatigue.
+In healthy people, symptoms usually go away after a week.
+In other people, the breakdown of red blood cells (hemolysis) may cause hemolytic anemia and the skin and the whites of the eyes to turn yellow (jaundice).
 The liver and spleen often enlarge.

-The risk of severe disease and death is highest for people whose spleen has been removed, or who take medications or have disorders that weaken the immune system (particularly AIDS).
-In these people, symptoms of babesiosis may resemble those of falciparum malaria (such as a high fever, anemia, dark urine, jaundice, and kidney failure).
+The risk of severe disease and death is highest for people who are older, whose spleen has been removed, or who take medications or have disorders that weaken the immune system (particularly advanced HIV infection [also called AIDS]).
+In these people, symptoms include high fever, anemia, dark urine, jaundice, and kidney failure.

 Diagnosis of Babesiosis